 The Running Fence existed for only two weeks, and then it was removed.
 It lives on in the memory of those who were lucky enough to see it – and, of course, in Christo's and Jean-Claude's drawings and photographs.

 While you're in Valley Ford, fill up your picnic basket at the family-owned Valley Ford Market (14400 Highway 1, Valley Ford, 707-876-3245), a farmers' and ranchers' grocery that features a deli (with items like homemade sausages and home-smoked salmon) and an extensive inventory of local wines.
-Or, join the locals for a tasty breakfast or lunch at the Estero Café (14450 Highway 1, Valley Ford, 707-876-1974), which serves local, organic produce and meats, typically from within a five- to 10-mile radius of the café.
+Valley Ford Cheese & Creamery (14390 Valley Ford Road, Valley Ford, 707-293-5636) offers fresh coffee and danish to start the day, and a lunch menu that highlights the flavors of its cheeses.
+Or, join the locals for a tasty breakfast or lunch at the Estero Café (14450 Highway 1, Valley Ford, 707-876-3333), which serves local, organic produce and meats, typically from within a five- to 10-mile radius of the café.

 Local dining options also include the fresh, southern-inspired food at Rocker Oysterfeller's (14415 Highway 1, Valley Ford, 707-876-1983) in the Valley Ford Hotel, or the friendly atmosphere and hearty fare at Dinucci's Italian Dinners (14485 Highway 1, Valley Ford, 707-876-3260).